• Free Tours

 Located on the fringes of El Born, locals head here for walks and general social outdoor gatherings.

-Don’t be surprised to see musicians, Thai chi, ping-pong matches and dance practise all happening in this open space.
+Don’t be surprised to see musicians, Thai chi, ping-pong matches and dance practice all happening in this open space.

-It was built in the grounds of the 1888 Universal Exhibition and still retains a lot of the fair’s 19th-century landmarks.
+It was built on the grounds of the 1888 Universal Exhibition and still retains a lot of the fair’s 19th-century landmarks.

-The central fountain is its crowning glory and is quite spectacular.
+The central fountain is the crowning glory and is quite spectacular.
 Just look for the golden figure of Aurora driving her golden chariot across the sky and you’ll find your way there.

 MY LOCAL TIP: The best way to experience this park is definitely by picnicking here.
 Pack a few sandwiches and towels and soak up the ambience of this green area for a few hours.